turingschool-examples/interviewing-workshops/README.md

 ### Assessing is the most important part of this activity

-- Practicing a skill a lot can be futile if you're practicing in the wrong way or practicing the wrong thing.
+- Practicing a skill can be futile if you're practicing in the wrong way or practicing the wrong thing.
 By observing and objectively making judgements about the performance, you can use the feedback generated from that observation to improve.
 - To learn more about skill building, consider reading: Practice Perfect: 42 Rules for Getting Better at Getting Better

 ### Why is this a GitHub repository and not an article?

-- So that you can contribute!
+- So you can contribute!
   - Contributions look good on your GitHub profile.
 Your GitHub profile is a factor in your job hunt!
   - Your contributions can help this repo improve and be more helpful to others who are hunting for work.